 How to Do an Online Land Search via eCitizen

-Use this platform if the land is located in counties that are not yet integrated into Ardhisasa.
+Use this platform if your land is located in a county that has not yet been integrated into Ardhisasa.

 Steps:

-How to Do a Manual Land Search (In-Person)
+How to Conduct a Manual Land Search (In Person)

 Steps:

-3. Request and fill in the official Land Search Form (Form RL 26) and attach copies of the land title, National ID, and KRA Pin.
+Request and fill in the official Land Search Form (Form RL 26), and attach copies of the land title deed, National ID, and KRA Pin.

-4. Submit the form and pay the required fee (approximately KSh.
-500).
+Submit the form and pay the required fee (KSh.
+500 - KSh.
+1000).
 Always get a receipt as proof of payment.

-A land search is a small step that makes a huge difference in protecting your investment.
-Whether you use Ardhisasa, eCitizen, or visit a local registry in person, don't skip it.
+A land search is a simple step that makes a significant difference in protecting your investment.
+Whether you use Ardhisasa, eCitizen, or visit a local registry in person, don’t skip this process.

 Ready to Buy Land in Kenya?
 Let's Get You Started

-At AMG Realtors, all our properties are registered under our company name, so you don't deal with third-party sellers or uncertain ownership.
+At AMG Realtors, all our properties are registered under our company name, so you never deal with third-party sellers or questionable ownership.
 We guide you through every legal step, ensuring your investment is safe, transparent, and stress-free.

 Ready to invest in verified land?
-Book a free consultation today, and let's help you secure your dream property in Kenya.
+Book a free consultation today and let us help you secure your dream property in Kenya.

 Frequently Asked Questions (FAQs)